zenzen-sol/docling-api/README.md

 ```

 ### CPU Mode
-Start the service using CPU-only processing:
-To scale up Celery workers, you can use the --scale option and pass the number of workers you want to use. in this case it will spawn 1 workers
+To start the service using CPU-only processing, use the following command.
+You can adjust the number of Celery workers by specifying the --scale option.
+In this example, 1 worker will be created:
 ```bash
 docker-compose -f docker-compose.cpu.yml up --build --scale celery_worker=1
 ```

 ### GPU Mode (Recommend for production)
-This is the preferred format for production as it is way faster.
-To start the service with GPU acceleration:
-To scale up Celery workers, you can use the --scale option and pass the number of workers you want to use. in this case it will spawn 3 workers
+For production, it is recommended to enable GPU acceleration, as it significantly improves performance.
+Use the command below to start the service with GPU support.
+You can also scale the number of Celery workers using the --scale option; here, 3 workers will be launched:
 ```bash
 docker-compose -f docker-compose.gpu.yml up --build --scale celery_worker=3
 ```